Vector35/binaryninja-api/docs/guide/type.md

 ##### For Windows

-For windows, there's no easy command to list all the include paths, so you have to piece them together from the Include Directory property in a Visual Studio project.
+For windows, there's no easy command to list all the include paths so you have to piece them together from the `Include Directory` property in a Visual Studio project.
 You also want to include `-x c -std c99` since Windows headers include lots of C++ types that the type importer currently does not support.

 You will end up with something like the following for user mode: